Polydile/dile-components/docs/crud/image-uploader.md

 ### Properties

-Here’s the documentation for the properties of the `DileImageUploader` component:

 - **endpoint**: String, the API endpoint to which the image data will be sent for upload.
 - **language**: String, the feedback messages language.
 Available 'en', 'es'.
 Falllback to 'en'.
 - **selectImageLabel**: String, the label text for the image selection field.
 If not provided, a translated text will be used based on the `language` property value.